List of professional sports teams in the United States and Canada: Unrivaled

 Unrivaled is a women's three-on-three basketball league with eight teams based in Medley, Florida.
 As of its first season in 2025, the minimum salary for a player was expected to be above $100,000.
 Equity in the league and revenue sharing is also expected to be offered to the players by the league.

-The league is expanding from its original six teams to eight in 2026.
+The league expanded from its original six teams to eight in 2026.